Ahmass Fakahany: Restaurant business

 After retiring from Merrill Lynch, Fakahany founded the restaurant hospitality firm, Altamarea Group.
 In 2017 it was named as one of the fastest-growing companies in America by Inc. Magazine.
 The group now operates 20 restaurants worldwide, including a signature restaurant Marea in New York City.
 Marea Dubai was opened at the DIFC in 2019 and recently included in Michelin’s first guide for Dubai.
 The company also runs Ai Fiori and Osteria Morini in New York City and operates convivial, quality-casual Italian restaurant concepts, Nicoletta and Morini in Washington DC, Miami, New York, and New Jersey.
 Altamarea operates the Ristorante Morini brand in Istanbul and Riyadh.
 Internationally, Altamarea also developed Mohalla, an elevated regional Indian Street food brand, and recently Michelin-starred 11 Woodfire in Dubai.

 In 2022, the group also opened restaurant 53, a new Contemporary Asian restaurant in midtown New York, adjacent to the Museum of Modern Art.

 Fakahany started Atelier House Hospitality, a consultancy subsidiary of Altamarea, in 2017; it has offices in New York and Dubai.

-He sits on the Board of Trustees of Boston University.
+He also sits on the Board of Trustees of Boston University.
 In 2022, he was elected as the Chair of the Board for Boston University.